Skip to main content

 5. High fasting insulin levels

-At the core of is, once again, insulin resistance.
+At the core of metabolic syndrome is, once again, insulin resistance.
 The body’s cells are not responding efficiently to insulin, leading to a cascade of metabolic dysfunctions.
 Because inositols are second messengers for insulin, their role here is direct and impactful.
 Supplementation with myo-inositol has been shown to improve several components of metabolic syndrome.

 It enhances insulin sensitivity, which helps lower both blood sugar and insulin levels.
 This, in turn, can have positive effects on blood pressure and lipid profiles, particularly by reducing triglyceride levels.
 A study on postmenopausal women with metabolic syndrome found that a year of inositol supplementation led to significant improvements, with some participants no longer meeting the criteria for the syndrome.